r-spatial/sf/README.md

 install_github("edzer/sfr")
 ```

-The current version depends on a development fork of `rgdal2`, installed by
+The current version depends on Tim Keitt's github package `rgdal2`, which is installed by

 ```
-install_github("edzer/rgdal2")
+install_github("thk686/rgdal2")
 ```

 See also: